gguelber/Search-Core/README.md

 ### Search Core

-Application to search for cientific articles using the Core API.
+Application to search for scientific articles using the Core API.

 ### Instructions to install dependencies